Very fast Bayesian Additive Regression Trees on GPU: Implementation of BART on GPU

 I explain in full detail how to traverse the decision trees, as a simple illustration of how to write vectorized code, then describe the rest of the algorithm only in broad terms.
 See the software package documentation for details; the internals are documented.

 \paragraph{Traversing the trees}

-``Traversing'' a decision tree means finding the leaf associated with a given $\mathbf x$ vector.
-This can be written as a loop through the levels of the tree, up to the maximum possible depth, carrying a flag to indicate whether the leaf has already been reached or not.
-This way the number of iterations of the loop is fixed in advance.
+By ``traversing'' a decision tree I mean finding the leaf associated with a given $\mathbf x$ vector.
+To fix in advance the sequence of operations irrespectively of the actual position in the tree of the leaf, this procedure can be implemented as a loop through the levels of the tree, up to the maximum possible depth, carrying a flag to indicate whether the leaf has already been reached or not.
+This way the number of iterations of the loop does not depend on the depth of the target leaf.
 See \autoref{alg:traverse}.

 JAX automatically vectorizes the code: each operation in the traverse is repeated for all points and all trees.
 To repeat, it is not the whole algorithm which is run once for each combination of $\mathbf x$ and tree, but rather each operation in the algorithm is run on all combinations before moving to the next instruction, and the scalar variables become vectors or matrices as needed.